OscarAspelin95/dx_rs/README.md

 *Update* - It seems like there are still wasm-bindgen issues, even with the release of Dioxus 0.7.0.

+## Updates
+- Refactoring has been prioritized.
+Specifically:
+    - Moving Dioxus app to a workspace package, enabling accessing shared code.
+    - Rust workspace has been feature gated to avoid unecessary crates and compilation.
+    - Lots of package-specific code has been moved to the shared package.

+- Understanding relations between SurrealDB tables and records has taken a lot of time, especially with multi-step relations such as `user->uploaded->file->was_processed->file_process_result->run_in_service->service_result`.

 # Features
 - ✅ Todo list Dioxus component (only for testing purposes).
 - 🚧 Fastq parser